-This monograph brings together Chila Kumari Burman’s work of the last fifteen years with a thought provoking text by Dr Lynda Nead.
+This monograph brings together Chila Kumari Burman’s work from about 1980 to 1995 with a thought provoking text by Dr Lynda Nead.

 ISBN 0 947753 07 9